ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 5. Sample Type (Tumor or normal)
 6. Gender
 7. Vital Status &/or Cause of death

-These enable consistency throughout the repository and querying on the basis of the above fields yield appropriate results
+These enable consistency throughout the repository and querying based on the above fields yield appropriate results

 **Sample Level**

-Sparsity in clinical data has been a consistent problem to deal, polly enables by cleaning up clinical data and adding additional annotations for pathological status, drugs, response etc. that are result of research on primary TCGA data.
+Sparsity in clinical data has been a consistent problem to deal, polly enables by cleaning up clinical data and adding additional annotations for pathological status, drugs, response, etc. that are the result of research on primary TCGA data.
 The [TCGA barcode](https://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_Barcode/) is made up of multiple strings representing various information.
-Clinical data is represented at Patient level, but the various assay data are represented at sample and/or aliquot level.
+Clinical data is represented at patient level, but the various assay data are represented at s sample and/or aliquot level.

-For eg. Clinical data will have unique key to be Patient Barcode (tcga-5l-aat0), where as the transcriptomics (and other assays too) data will have unique key at sample level, whether taken from tumor sample or normal site.
-A single patient can have multiple tumor sample assessments too, example given for a breast (or lung) cancer patient where patient has developed tumors in both the breasts (or lungs).
-Additionally aliquot Barcode is needed to asses the assay specific information, for e.g the same sample (tumor biopsy) is used to analyze the DNA and transciptome (also methlylation etc depending on the size of initial biopsy) in such case the Sample barcode for the patient is similar accross the assays for that given patient and timepoint.
-Considering these representations, it becomes a critical tasks for the user to merge clinical and assay level data.
-To ease this for the user , in the curation process, team has parsed all the relevant barcodes available in tcga and the mappings have been done accordingly.
-So that for the user wants the task to merge the clinical data (1 patient 1 record) to transcriptomics data for example ( 1 patient 3 records - normal , tumor left breast, tumor right breast) is already done as part of curation and the data on polly is ready to use for more deeper and insightful analysis.
+For eg. Clinical data will have a unique key to be Patient Barcode (tcga-5l-aat0), whereas the transcriptomics (and other assays too) data will have a unique key at the sample level, whether taken from tumor sample or normal site.
+A single patient can have multiple tumor sample assessments too, example given for a breast (or lung) cancer patient where a patient has developed tumors in both the breasts (or lungs).
+Additionally, aliquot Barcode is needed to assess the assay-specific information, for e.g the same sample (tumor biopsy) is used to analyze the DNA and transcriptome (also methylation etc depending on the size of initial biopsy) in such case the Sample barcode for the patient is similar across the assays for that given patient and time point.
+Considering these representations, it becomes a critical task for the user to merge clinical and assay level data.
+To ease this for the user, in the curation process, the team has parsed all the relevant barcodes available in TCGA and the mappings have been done accordingly.
+So that for the user wants the task to merge the clinical data (1 patient 1 record) to transcriptomics data for example ( 1 patient 3 records - normal, tumor left breast, tumor right breast) is already done as part of curation and the data on Polly is ready to use for deeper and insightful analysis.

-Additionally, it is a know fact that clinical data in TCGA is bit sparce, so team has curated additional papers that provide meaningful information.
-For e.g. though TCGA has the drug data, associated response is not cleary mentioned, additional annotations (from publications/curation packages) have been done in this regards to provide user with the information not available within TGGA.
+Additionally, it is a known fact that clinical data in TCGA is a bit sparse, so the team has curated additional papers that provide meaningful information.
+E.g. though TCGA has the drug data, the associated response is not clearly mentioned, additional annotations (from publications/curation packages) have been done in this regard to provide the user with the information not available within TGGA.

 **Source**

 https://portal.gdc.cancer.gov/

 # 2. How is this data accessed and consumed?
 ## 2.1 Accessing Discover through Polly's interface